kmavillanosa/py-udemy-tutorial/docs/index.md

 This tutorial covers the fundamental concepts of Python programming, organized into sections that build upon each other.

+**Interactive Code Execution**: All Python code examples in this documentation can be run directly in your browser!
+Look for the "LOAD" button in Python code blocks to execute and experiment with the code.

 ## Getting Started

 To view this documentation locally, install MkDocs and run the development server: